MicrosoftDocs/bot-docs/articles/publish-bot-overview.md

 ## Register your bot with the Bot Framework

-Registration is a simple process.
+[Registering a bot](~/portal-register-bot.md) is a simple process.
 You provide some information about your bot and then generate the app ID and password that your bot will use to authenticate with the Bot Framework.
-For a detailed walk through of the registration process, see [Register a bot with the Bot Framework](~/portal-register-bot.md).

 ## Deploy your bot to the cloud